Sorapointa/Sorapointa/docs/unittest.md

 ## Test Dependency

-If a dependency is test only, add it in `build.gradle.kts` in this way:
+If a dependency is test-only, add it in `build.gradle.kts` in this way:

 ```kotlin
 dependencies {